 Here you will find information on teachers’ salaries in Sweden, some tips for salary negotiations and the support that Lärarförbundet can offer you.
 We recommend, because of the complexity of the Swedish employment market for teachers, that you always contact Lärarförbundet before signing any employment contract.

 What teachers earn in Sweden

-Apply for several jobs and set the bar high
+Apply for multiple jobs and set the bar high

 It can be worth applying for several jobs at the same time.
 Consider what you think the teaching job is worth, along with your experience and qualities.
-Set the bar high and make sure you have arguments to back up your requirements.
-Also consider how low a salary you are prepared to accept if, in the end, the job is more important than the higher salary.
-If you are not entirely happy with the employer’s offer, ask for time to think about it and get back to them.
+Set the bar high and make sure you have arguments to back up the requirements.
+Also consider the minimum salary you are prepared to accept if, ultimately, job satisfaction will be more important than a higher salary.
+If you are not entirely happy with what the employer offers, ask for time to think about it and get back to them.

 Your initial salary with an employer is crucial for your future salary development with that employer.
 Therefore, always contact Lärarförbundet before signing any agreement, so that you are well-informed regarding salary levels in your area and subject.

 Contact LärarförbundetIf you have any questions concerning your salary or other employment matters, don’t hesitate to contact Lärarförbundet’s Membership Services - Kontakten (Monday to Friday: 8 am – 5 pm)From Sweden: 0770 33 03 03